-VML supports legislation that promotes and protects the ability of localities to establish, operate, and maintain sustainable and affordable broadband authorities to provide essential broadband to all communities throughout the Commonwealth of Virginia.
+VML supports legislation that promotes and protects the ability of localities to establish, operate, and maintain sustainable broadband authorities to provide essential broadband to all communities throughout the Commonwealth of Virginia.

-1. Public Rights-of-Way.
+- 1. Public Rights-of-Way.
 Local rights-of-way are public property.
 The rights-of-way contain numerous utility and other facilities.
-Proper management and maintenance of rights-of-way are essential to ensure public safety, to protect the integrity of the property, to guarantee the safety of workers and to maintain the efficiency of local streets, utility systems, and transportation facilities and networks.
+Proper management and maintenance of rights-of-way are essential to ensure public safety, to protect the integrity of the property, to guarantee the safety of workers and to maintain the efficiency of local streets, utility systems and transportation facilities and networks.
 Private use of public rights-of-way significantly increases management responsibilities and maintenance costs.
-Any private use of public rights-of-way should be valued at fair market value.

-2. Franchise authority.
+Any private use of public rights-of-way should be valued at fair market value. - 2.
+Franchise authority.
 Neither the federal government nor the state should enact any laws to shift the award of franchises to use the public rights of way from the local governing body to any state or federal agency.
 Individuals and businesses in the community help to buy and maintain rights-of-way through their taxes.
-Rights-of-way should not be used for private purposes without approval by and compensation to the local government for the right to use the space, and local governments must have authority to control the rights-of-way.
-The procurement process for franchise authority should be streamlined.

-3. Equitable Taxation.
+Rights-of-way should not be used for private purposes without approval by and compensation to the local government for the right to use the space, and local governments must have authority to control the rights-of-way. - 3.
+Equitable Taxation.
 Telecommunications providers are valued members of our corporate community.
 All members of the corporate community must pay taxes on an equitable basis, as appropriately determined by the local government.
-No legislation should restrict the ability of local governments to impose equitable taxes on telecommunications providers.

-4. Universal Service and Consumer Access.
+No legislation should restrict the ability of local governments to impose equitable taxes on telecommunications providers. - 4.
+Universal Service and Consumer Access.
 Important educational and community services are provided via telecommunications.
-Telecommunications providers must be responsive to citizen needs and concerns and provide appropriate customer services to all segments of our community so that disparities due to income or geographic location affecting citizen access to new technology are minimized.
+Telecommunications providers must be responsive to citizen needs and concerns and provide appropriate customer services to all segments of our community so that disparities due to income or geographic location affecting citizen access to new technology are minimized. - 5.
+Competition.
+Local governments are interested in healthy competition in the field of telecommunications.
+To ensure a competitively neutral and non-discriminatory market, all service providers must pay fair compensation for the use of public property.
+Governments should not be forced to subsidize some participants in this free-market competition through lower-than-fair-market charges or any other means.